iannisdezwart/conta-plus-plus/README.md

 Conta++ is a C++ epidemic simulator.
-The code in this repository includes the actual Conta++ API, and a server as well as a webapp to communicate with it.
+The code in this repository includes the actual Conta++ API, and a server as well as a web app to communicate with it.

 ### Compilation of the server